curvefi/curve-docs/docs/curve-overview.rst

 Curve is unique among liquidity pools in that its AMM uses a formula that combines a linear invariant and a constant-product invariant that provides more stability when the peg is close to 1:1, but adjusts asymptotically at extreme price fluctuations.
 If you are interested in learning more on this subject, consult the `Curve White Paper <https://www.curve.fi/stableswap-paper.pdf>`_.

 A listing of all active pools is maintained in the registry.
-The full technical details of the registry are `described here <registry-overview.rst>`_.
+The full technical details of the registry are :ref:`described here <overview>`.
+A list of current pools :ref:`exists here<addresses-overview>`.

 Metapools